suraj14wadje/AMPD/Documentation/description.md

 ###     Technical feasibility:

 <p> Server will require any linux environment to run while client will have to have any web browser to use the system.

+Minimum requirements for server are:
+* 2 GB of ram
+* Linux operating system
+* PostGreSQL
+* JAVA

+### Operational feasibility:

+<p> The System Is operationally feasible because it will be a GUI based system and will be simple and easy to use.

 ###    Economic feasibility:
 <p>        The tools that are being used in this project are open source hence there will be no economical cost to implement this system.